HStockerSOI/slate/source/includes/swagger_status_get.md

 ```

-The status endpoint will take the Product of `PV`, CAQH Provider Id and the Organization Id that can both be found in the CAQH portal.
+The status endpoint will take your [product](#proview-and-directassure), CAQH Provider Id and the Organization Id that can both be found in the CAQH portal.
+For this sample we have assumed you are using the ProView `PV` product.
 These should be passed in to the [parameters](#query-parameters) of the request.
 The Status endpoint only accepts `GET` requests which will not contain a request body.

 ## GET /ProviderStatus